Merkel makes final push for successor in Germany’s knife-edge polls | Malay Mail

 In the last week of the campaign, Merkel took Laschet to her constituency by the Baltic coast and on Friday headlined the closing rally gathering the conservatives’ bigwigs in Munich.

-Merkel tugged at the heartstrings of Germany’s predominantly older electorate yesterday, calling on them to keep her conservatives in power for the sake of stability — a trademark of Germany.
+Merkel tugged at the heartstrings of Germany’s predominantly older electorate on Friday, calling on them to keep her conservatives in power for the sake of stability — a trademark of Germany.

-“To keep Germany stable, Armin Laschet must become chancellor, and the CDU and CSU must be the strongest force,” she said.

-“It is about your future, the future of your children and the future of your parents,” she said, urging strong mobilisation for her conservative alliance.
+“It is about your future, the future of your children and the future of your parents,” she said at her last rally before the polls, urging strong mobilisation for her conservative alliance.

-She underlined that climate protection will be a key challenge of the next government, but said this would not be achieved “simply through rules and regulations”.
+She underlined that climate protection would be a key challenge of the next government, but that this would not be achieved “simply through rules and regulations.

 “For that we need new technological developments, new procedures, researchers, interested people who think about how that can be done, and people who participate,” she said.